 Back in 2013 our team embraced key technologies like Bootstrap, Angular, React, Vue, .NET, and others to deliver world-class admin dashboards.
 We researched, analyzed, designed and then developed user-friendly admin dashboards.
 After that, we sold over 7000 licenses of our admin templates.

 For admin dashboards, there are two dominant pricing strategies: premium and open-source.
 All these years we were using a premium business model and it worked just fine.
 We had an upfront price for our product before it can even be downloaded.
 Compared to the premium in the open-source model initial download of a template is offered free-of-charge, but only with limited functionality.

 So we decided just to give it a try, to open-source our premium admin dashboard.
 We thought that maybe an open-source can be a win-win for consumers and developers by giving users an opportunity to try a template without spending any money.
 It can significantly increase the number of people willing to integrate and customize our product.

-And thus we were definitely ready to get some feedback from the open-source community when we opened up this codebase – you can find it here.
+And thus we were definitely ready to get some feedback from the open-source community when we opened up this codebase – you can find it on the Sing App Admin Template page.
 And the results were awesome.
 The increase in sales, more and more downloads, dozens of letters with feedback and proposals to make custom integrations.

 We have come to the conclusion that the open-source model is definitely better for us.
 It gives us valuable feedback, and over the years, we’ve learned we have to really hear everyone.
 Building software is good, but building a community around your software is better.